Michael Nader: Marriages and family

+Drug addiction and legal issues

 In 1984, Nader admitted to previously having drug and drinking problems, which prompted him to become sober in 1980.
 He was charged with drunk driving in 1997, and in 2001 was arrested for attempting to sell cocaine to an undercover police officer.
 Nader was let go from his role on All My Children soon after, with a statement from ABC that if he resolved his issues they would rehire him.
-They never did, and Nader sued the network, alleging that they never intended to bring him back to the show at all.
+It was more than a decade before they did, Nader meanwhile sued the network, alleging that they never intended to bring him back to the show at all.

+Death

 Nader died on August 23, 2021, at the age of 76 at his home, ten days after being diagnosed with an untreatable form of cancer.

+Nader had long been rumored to have been HIV positive.
+Speculation about his health first abounded in 2001 following his arrest and subsequent firing from All My Children.
+Nader vehemently denied having HIV.
+However, following his death, his daughter Lindsay revealed in an Instagram post that her father had, in fact, lived with HIV for several decades; he had contracted the virus before she was born, and was one of the longest known survivors.